BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/custom/vertexNormals.md

 ![Seperate Faces](/img/how_to/Mesh/box3.jpg)

-InBabylon.js this can be achieved using the `convertToFlatShadedMesh` function.
+In Babylon.js this can be achieved using the `convertToFlatShadedMesh` function.
 The results are shown below:

 ![Flat Shaded Normals](/img/how_to/Mesh/box5.jpg)